-Mixing distances in perpendicular injection vary from x/d ~ 100.
+Mixing distances in perpendicular injection vary from $x/d \sim 100$ .
 By reducing the injector diameter, one can reduce the mixing Distance.
-If d is chosen as 0.5 mm, one would need a distance not exceeding 75 mm for mixing for perpendicular injection and about 300 mm for parallel injection.
+If d is chosen as 0.5 mm, one would need a distance not

 Analysis of processes inside the combustor